 – Bake for 30-40 minutes, or until the crust is nicely browned and firm to the touch.
 Avoid opening the oven to check on it for at least 30 minutes.

 – When you remove the loaf from the oven, it will audibly crackle, or “sing.”
-Allow to cool completely on a wire rack before slicing.
+Allow cooling completely on a wire rack before slicing.

 – The remaining dough can be stored and used as needed for up to 14 days.